mkc940/Auto-Evaluation/README.md

 performance (similarity score).
 The best answer will be selected for evaluation and hence best score will be awarded to students.

-❖ I have to find a matching percentage of students’ answers compared to sample answers and simultaneously give marks to students on their performances.
+❖ We have to find a matching percentage of students’ answers compared to sample answers and simultaneously give marks to students on their performances.